imyuanhui/COMP47360/README.md

 ### Option 2: Manual Run (Spring Boot + Flask + Frontend separately)

-Modify `backend/smarttrip/.env-example` with your API keys and rename it to `.env`.
+- Modify `backend/smarttrip/.env-example` with your API keys and rename it to `.env`.
+- Modify `frontend/apps/web/.env-example` to include your google map api and rename it to `.env`.

 #### 1. Run Flask ML API